cronvel/rest-query/doc/common-context.md

 	* document `Object` (optional) the given document, if any (e.g. the body of a HTTP PUT request)
 	* attachmentStreams `Object` (optional) the given binary stream, if any (e.g. a part of a multipart body of a HTTP PUT request)

-* output `Object` contains data that goes alongside with the main resource about to be sent (e.g. to a HTTP client, or to an internal callback), where:
+* output `Object` contains data that goes alongside with the main resource about to be sent (e.g. to a HTTP client or to a hook, etc), where:

+	* data `object` or `Stream` the data that is the response of the request
 	* httpStatus (optional) `number` a particular HTTP status that may overide the default one
 	* meta `Object` (optional) meta-data of the document, common meta data: